 facebook

-It was May of 2014.
-I was staying Memorial Day weekend at All Saints of America Orthodox Church in De Queen, AR.
+It was May of 2014 and I was staying Memorial Day weekend at All Saints of America Orthodox Church in De Queen, AR.
 I woke up early Saturday morning to take a day trip.
-30 miles in, I was traveling 60mph approaching Broken Bow, OK when my engine started to sputter and the tachometer bounced forebodingly up and down.
+I was traveling 60mph, and just 30 miles into my trip, approaching Broken Bow, OK, my engine started to sputter and the tachometer bounced forebodingly up and down.
 Not good.
 I was on the wrong side of the first red light in town, slowed to a stop, and within three seconds everything flickered out of service.

-As longtime friends, the priest and his wife allowed me to stay until I had my car back.
+The priest and his wife were longtime friends and allowed me to stay with them until I had my car back.
 One afternoon, he took me for a little drive around the town.
 De Queen is a town of 6000 and in the middle of a dry county, which has an unusually high Hispanic population—over half the residents.
-The main highway passes North of the old central business district, such that through traffic does not see it at all.
-This is a reality for many small towns including ones like this one which are not even on interstate corridors and has turned many once-charming town squares and business districts into outmoded, boarded up collection areas for the downtrodden.
+The main highway passes North of the old central business district, such that traffic does not see it at all.
+This is a reality for many small towns including ones like this one not on interstate corridors and has turned many once-charming town squares and business districts into outmoded, boarded-up collection areas for the downtrodden.
 However, De Queen is not such a town.
-The old downtown, while showing its age, is nonetheless open for business and well occupied—almost entirely by the Hispanic community.
-There are multiple restaurants, two groceries, a meat market, a salon, many of their homes, and parking filling up the streets on Sundays for services at St. Barbara Catholic Church.
-Quite impressive for a town of 6000 people over 600 miles from the border.
+The old downtown, while showing its age, is nonetheless open for business and well-occupied—almost entirely by the Hispanic community.
+There are multiple restaurants, two groceries, a meat market, a salon, many homes, and full parking on the streets on Sundays for services at St. Barbara Catholic Church.
+Quite impressive for a town of 6,000 people which lies over 600 miles from the border.

-This was the beginning of an opening of my eyes.
-It was one month before I would reconnect with my future wife, prompting over a year of dating and then engagement from across our Southern border, marriage, and the path to residency.
+This was the beginning of an opening of my eyes and took place one month before I would reconnect with my future wife from across the Southern border and whom I dated for over a year leading to engagement, marriage, and the path to residency.
 Over this period I traveled to Mexico several times.
-I maintain a very staunch opinion on international travel: it is always better when you have people there, when you have the opportunity to be not just a tourist, but to be one of the locals and live the life.
+I maintain a very staunch opinion on international travel: it is always better when you know people at your destination and have the opportunity to be not just a tourist, but to be one of the locals and live the life.
 This is precisely what I had.
 We envy cultures in which life is celebrated and families are close together, just like Mexico.
 Visit the central plaza in any city in the evening and it’s a party every day.
 Taco trucks, other heavily seasoned street foods, inflatable toys bouncing around the streets, and performers.
 I had to ask what was being celebrated at first.
 The answer was nothing.
 It was just an ordinary evening in town.
 So you can only imagine what it’s like when there’s an actual cause for celebration: birthdays, baptisms, First Communion, weddings.
 The parties will test your endurance if you’re an American novice.
-When graduation season comes, Seniors joke that they need 43 invitations for the family.
+When graduation season comes, seniors joke that they need 43 invitations for the family.
 It’s almost true.

 You might have noticed that I have spoken as little as possible about politics in this post.
-And that is by design, because politics is downstream from culture.
-And without a doubt, we need to change our culture and how it sees this immigration wave.
+And that is by design because politics is downstream from culture.
+Without a doubt, we need to change our culture and how it views this immigration wave.
 What if what makes America great has been right under our noses this whole time?
 What if we could do with our whole nation what has been done with De Queen?
-Revive our neighborhoods, strengthen our families, put more people to work, enrich our culture, and keep church buildings from closing their doors?
-If we see it for what it truly is, we cannot help but have a policy that integrates and embraces more, and deports and detains less.
+What if we can revive our neighborhoods, strengthen our families, put more people to work, enrich our culture, and keep church buildings from closing their doors?
+If we see it for what it truly is, we cannot help but have a policy that integrates and embraces more people and deports and detains less.

 When I finally heard from the shop, my car had started normally as if nothing had ever happened.
 To this day I’m not ruling out the work of the Holy Spirit.